 Carbon credits, extremely popular a decade ago, have fallen out of favor in the last few years.
 Energy scholars have questioned whether carbon credits actually fund carbon-removing projects that would not otherwise happen, and in any case they tend to think it’s better just not to emit carbon in the first place than to “offset” it later.
-3Degrees says its credits have been audited by Green-e, an environmental nonprofit that certifies renewable-energy projects, but that its Lyft-specific credits have been credentialed by three different environmental nonprofits.
+3Degrees says that the credits have been credentialed by three different environmental nonprofits.
+Green-e, an environmental nonprofit that certifies renewable-energy projects, audits most 3Degrees credits but is not involved in the Lyft-specific project.

 More broadly, there are two ways of viewing Lyft’s announcement.
 First, it might be seen as an attempt to relieve one of the crowning ironies of the ride-hailing industry.

 For years, critics have argued that ride-hailing apps like Uber and Lyft put more cars on the road, worsening both traffic congestion and local air quality.
 Academics at the University of California have claimed that ride-hailing apps are to blame for an ongoing decline in public-transit use.
 Given that subways and buses are almost always more environmentally friendly than cars, this represented a kind of secondary blow to the planet.

 Yet the same academics also found that the biggest users of ride-hailing apps were millennials and urbanites—two of the demographics most concerned about climate change, according to public polling.
 Young, city-dwelling progressives were seemingly voting with their left hand and calling an Uber with their right.